 What is Google Keyword Planner?

-Google Keyword Planner (GKP) is a free tool included in the Google Ads (formerly AdWords) suite.
-The name of the tool clearly indicates its features.
-It’s designed to find the right keywords for your Google Ads campaigns.
+Google Keyword Planner (formerly Google Keyword Tool) is a free tool that is part of the Google Ads suite.
+Its main aim is to help you find the right keywords for your Google Ads campaigns.

-GKP’s main features haven’t changed that much since it was launched back in 2013.
-However, at the beginning of 2018, it was redesigned according to the new design trend across all Google tools.
+Keyword Planner’s main features haven’t changed much since it was launched back in 2013.
+It was redesigned at the beginning of 2018, and a couple of new features were added.

-Can I use Google Keyword Planner for free?
+Can Google Keyword Planner be used for SEO?

 GKP is a powerful tool widely used by PPC specialists and SEOs alike.
-It offers crucial data that some other tools (many times paid tools) can only dream of.
+It offers crucial data that some other tools can only dream of.